-Although most of the early bop pioneers had left by the time Gray joined in band, playing with the Hines band was still an important career advance for the 22 year old Gray.
+Although most of the early bop pioneers had left by the time Gray joined the band, playing with the Hines band was still an important career advance for the 22 year old Gray.
 Other notables in the Hines band were trumpeters Willie Cook, Idrees Sulieman and Benny Harris, and trombonist Bennie Green.
 Singing great Sarah Vaughan also was in the band at some point during Gray's stay.
 They toured all over the country.
 While in New York City in April, 1944, he first appeared on record with the Billy Eckstine orchestra, but he did not solo.
 How this came about is unclear, but Eskstine had previously been a vocalist with the Hines orchestra before starting his own orchestra.

 In September 1944 the Hines Orchestra traveled to California where Gray's earliest surviving solos were recorded in an October Armed Forces Radio Service show.
 This was transcribed onto a 16-inch program disk in the Jubilee series for later transmission over U.S. military stations worldwide.

 Wardell spent approximately three years with Hines, and matured rapidly during this time.
 He soon became a featured soloist, and the band's recordings show a relaxed, fluent stylist very much in the Lester Young mold.
 Although highly proficient on his instrument, he rarely played double-time runs favoring instead a more lyrical approach while still swinging as hard as anyone.
 One can think of his stay with the Hines Orchestra as like a graduate internship before one becomes an independent professional practitioner.

 While in California, Gray met Dorothy A. Duvall.
 A relationship developed, despite Dorothy being married at the time.
 As it turned out, Dorothy and her husband were at the point of splitting up, but due to a misunderstanding Gray was led to believe that Dorothy would be returning to her husband.
 So Gray returned to Jeri and they were married in Chicago on September 29, 1945.
 Wardell was 24 and Jeri was 20.